siejakm/siejakm/README.md

 Hi there 👋

 Here are some of pages wich i have made in 2021 and 2022.
 Most of pages which i've done in 2023 are still on production, so i can't link them here.
+I also worked with the team on a large internal application for the company written in react.js, but unfortunately I have no way to present it

 https://www.konfigurator.zaho.pl/login - I'm proud and happy to have had the opportunity to work on this amazing desktop project for zaho using reactJS.